ChenYingShan1114/Simple-Digital-Filter/README.md

 ![Image](https://github.com/ChenYingShan1114/Simple-Digital-Filter/blob/main/filter.png)

 ### Reference
+A. L. Garcia, "Numerical Methods for Physics": \
+    Chapter 5 Analysis of Data \
 The header file of **Matrix.h** and **fft.h** are from "Numerical Methods for Physics Second Edition -- Alejandro L. Garcia".